688 - Pinball - live

 The mayor said he wanted to build a better city and not run the police department, so it wasn't his problem.

-The mayor was like, That's not.
+Huh?
+The mayor was like, that's not.

 He's like, I can't deal with the staffing.
+That's out of my jurisdiction.

-Public officials, is the comedy underground still there, by the way?
+Public officials, is the Comedy Underground still there, by the way?

-Public officials said having a tolerance policy kept Chicago gangsters from moving in and taking over.
+public officials said having a tolerance policy kept Chicago gangsters from moving in and taking over.

 A post-intelligencer series revealed the payoffs and cheating in the pinball world, and it revealed the mass crime racket of bingo.